KangggX/ID-Assignment-1/README.md

 My website consists of 4 different pages and 1 section with various features implemented.
 Firstly, my navigation bar which allows my audience to navigate around my website efficiently.
-Secondly, my timeline feature which allows my audience to read my education history with convenience Thirdly, my projects gallery feature which allows users to see a short summary of each project when a cursor is detected on an image and is gallery themed!
+Secondly, my timeline feature which allows my audience to read my education history with convenience Thirdly, my projects gallery feature which allows users to see a short summary of each project when a cursor is detected on an image and is gallery themed.
-Lastly, my Contact Me feature which allows users to contact me easily by filling out a short form i created!
+Lastly, the Contact Me feature which allows users to contact me via email easily by filling out a form.

 ### Existing Features

- - Navigation Feature - Allows users to navigate around my website with convenience, by having them select the appropriate sections
+ - Navigation Feature - Allow users to navigate around my website with convenience, by having them select the appropriate sections
- - Navigation Selection Status Feature - Allows users to know which section they are on by highlighting the section they are currently on
+ - Navigation Selection Status Feature - Allow users to know which section they are on by highlighting the section they are currently on
- - Education Timeline Feature - Allows users to see my education history evidently by navigating to my education page
+ - Education Timeline Feature - Allow users to see my education history evidently by navigating to my education page
- - Projects Gallery Feature - Allows user to see my projects almost as if it is a gallery
+ - Projects Gallery Feature - Allow user to see my projects almost as if it is a gallery
- - Projects Gallery Summary Feature- Allows user to see a short summary of each project when a cursor is detected on an image
+ - Projects Gallery Summary Feature- Allow user to see a short summary of each project when a cursor is detected on an image
- - Contact Me Feature - Allows user to contact me via email by having them fill out a form
+ - Contact Me Feature - Allow user to contact me via email by having them fill out a form

 ## Technologies Used